 Before Buying Your First House

-Owning your own home has been part of the “American Dream” for years.
-The pride of ownership and sense of “belonging somewhere” have been strong factors in motivating over 60% of all households to own their own homes.
+Buying your first house has been part of the “American Dream” for years.
+The pride of ownership has been a strong factor in motivating over 60% of all households to own their own homes.
 In addition, there can be true financial rewards of homeownership.
 But, not always.

 Here are some financial issues to consider as you move toward that “American Dream” of owning your own home.